 Moms in Prayer (MIP) is an interdenominational, Christ-centered prayer group that meets weekly to pray for our children and the school community.

-The textbooks that your daughter will need for the coming year will be available Tuesday, August 1, at Follett Virtual Bookstores.
+The textbooks that your daughter will need for the coming year are now available at Follett Virtual Bookstores.

 All members of the Ursuline Academy community are invited to read Ready Player One by Ernest Cline.

 Parking applications are now available for the 2017-18 school year.

 Incoming parents must set up an account for students to purchase food in the Ursuline cafeteria on My Kid's Spending AFTER August 1, 2017.

 - Enrollment, Tuition, and Financial Information